vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 BurpSuite Spider
 ^^^^^^^^^^^^^^^^

 There will be some cases when dirb/ dirbuster doesn't find anything.
-This appened with us on a Node.js web application.
+This happened with us on a Node.js web application.
 Burpsuite's spider helped in finding extra-pages which contained the credentials.

 Parameter Fuzz?